 When will I be notified of my new premium?

-We will notify you of your new premium by letter or email by late February.
+We will notify you of your new premium by letter or email in early March.

 Why has my premium gone up even though I haven’t claimed?